t6mymi00/MDCExercise/README.md

 # Mobile Data Communications Exercise Work
-Application is Android app that uses Amica restaurant API to fetch menu from the server in JSON format and displays it on mobile device.
+The application uses Amica restaurant's API to fetch the menu from the server in JSON format and displays it on a mobile device.

-More details in wiki page: https://github.com/t6mymi00/MDCExercise/wiki/Lunch-menu-application-details
+More details in the wiki page: https://github.com/t6mymi00/MDCExercise/wiki/Lunch-menu-application-details